weecology/DeepForest/docs/Evaluation.md

  We stress that evaluation data must be different from training data, as neural networks have millions of parameters and can easily memorize thousands of samples.
 Avoid random train-test splits, try to create test datasets that mimic downstream tasks.
 If you are predicting among temporal surveys or across imaging platforms, your train-test data should reflect these partitions.
 Random sampling is almost never the right choice, biological data often has high spatial, temporal or taxonomic correlation that makes it easier for your model to generalize, but will fail when pushed into new situations.

 DeepForest provides several evaluation metrics.
-There is no one size fits all evaluation approach and the user needs to consider is the evaluation metric best fits the task.
-There is significant information online evaluation of object detection networks.
-Our philosophy is to provide a user a range of statistics and visualizations.
-Always visualize results and trust your judgement.
+There is no one-size-fits all evaluation approach, and the user needs to consider which evaluation metric best fits the task.
+There is significant information online about the evaluation of object detection networks.
+Our philosophy is to provide a user with a range of statistics and visualizations.
+Always visualize results and trust your judgment.
 Never be guided by a single metric.

 ### Further Reading